suhasbasavaraju/Detecting-Healthcare-Fraud-with-Cutting-edge-Machine-Learning/README.md

 For model induction, we've thoroughly explored various classifiers, including Logistic Regression, KNN, Decision Trees, Random Forest, CatBoost, AdaBoost, XGBoost, and SVM.
 Each model has been fine-tuned using GridSearchCV to pinpoint the optimal set of hyperparameters, thereby ensuring peak performance aligned with our fraud detection objectives.

+Initially, we randomly sampled a portion of the dataset for model building due to its large size.
+Subsequently, we conducted fine hyperparameter tuning using GridSearchCV and Cross-Validation Methods.
+We then selected the best performing models and trained them on the entire population dataset, evaluating and identifying the optimal model.

+### Model Performance on a andomly sampled dataset

 | Method           | Hyperper Tuning | Train_Accuracy | Train_Precision | Train_Recall | Train_FNR | Train_F1 | Train_ROC_AUC | Test_Accuracy | Test_Precision | Test_Recall | Test_FNR | Test_F1 | Test_ROC_AUC |
 |------------------|-----------------|----------------|-----------------|--------------|-----------|----------|---------------|---------------|----------------|-------------|----------|---------|--------------|
 | Logistic Regression | No | 0.69 | 0.69 | 0.68 | 0.32 | 0.69 | 0.69 | 0.69 | 0.7 | 0.67 | 0.33 | 0.69 | 0.69 |